Doxuno

 Notice to Enter

-Most states require landlords to provide at least 24 hours' written notice before entering a rental unit for non-emergency purposes.
+Most U.S. states require landlords to provide at least 24 hours' written notice before entering a rental unit for non-emergency purposes.
 California and some others require 24 hours by law; New York requires "reasonable" notice.
-Your lease should specify this clearly to avoid disputes.
+Your American lease should specify this clearly to avoid disputes.

 Rent Control & Stabilization